hove-io/navitia/documentation/doc_sncf/source/integration.rst

 unable_to_parse When you use a mal-formed custom filter
 =============== ========================================

+5.1.2.
 Code 50x
 ********

 Ouch.
 Technical issue :/

+VI.
 Apis
 ====

+6.1.
 Coverage
 ********
-You can easily navigate through regions covered by navitia.io, with the coverage api.
+You can easily navigate through regions covered by SNCF API, with the coverage api. ?? non sense ??
 The only arguments are the ones of `paging`_.

+6.2.
 Public transportation objects
 ******************************

 Once you have selected a region, you can explore the public transportation objects